 About the Ramesseum

 The Ramesseum is one of the distinctive temples of ancient Egypt.
-Knowing his founder, Ramses II, the most famous builder in ancient Egypt who is credited for many magnificent monuments like the temple of Abu Simble, the Hypostyle Hall in the Karnak Temple, and large gigantic statues like his colossi in Memphis, many tourists who visit Egypt admire the great former king of Egypt.
+Knowing his founder, Ramses II, the most famous builder in ancient Egypt who is credited for many magnificent monuments like Abu Simbel, the Hypostyle Hall in the Karnak Temple, and large gigantic statues like his Colossi in Memphis, many tourists who visit Egypt admire the great former king of Egypt.

 Although not being included in many Egypt tours, the Ramesseum is surly worth a visit for its amazing architecture and remarkable decorations.